isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 * Increased sense of social inclusion and community participation, and;
 * Self-discipline

-### Featured **Sport Programmes**
+### Featured Sport Programmes

 **SATURDAY NIGHT LIGHTS**
-> ##### Saturday Night Lights, or SNL, takes underprivileged and youth at-risk off the streets on Saturday nights to give them formal football training and a community of support — without charge.
-Seven years since it started, SNL has grown from a football programme to a development programme, and many SNL youth have gone beyond participating in just football training to regular community volunteering and even leadership courses.
+> ##### Saturday Night Lights, or SNL, is a football-based development programme that gives vulnerable youths aged 13 to 21 the chance to build values through the sport, opportunities to pick up relevant life skills through non-sport initiatives and courses.

 **OTHER SPORTS**
 * Futsal
 * Athletics
 * Sepak Takraw